comlinegmbh/kie-server-xstream-fieldparsing-poc/README.md

     }

-Setting the default to "true" solve the problem but this perhaps is not the desired solution.
+Setting the default to "true" solve the problem but perhaps this is not the desired solution.

-Using the **MarshallingFormat.buildParameters()** to extract the parameter an pass it to the **XStreamMarshaller.unmarshall()** function seems to be the right way.
+Using the **MarshallingFormat.buildParameters()** to extract the parameter and pass it to the **XStreamMarshaller.unmarshall()** function seems to be the right way.
 Therefore the **KieServerResource.executeCommands()** function must be extended to pass the parameters from the header to the underlying layers:

     ServiceResponsesList result = delegate.executeScript(command, MarshallerHelper.getFormat(contentType), null);

-Maybe it would be considerable to change the **MarshallingFormat** form *enum* to a "normal" value object so the parameters could be transferred via instance variables.
+Maybe it would be considerable to change the **MarshallingFormat** form *enum* to a "normal" data object so the parameters could be transferred via instance variables.